+System Browser:

-- System Browser: Attempts to open the URL in the default desktop web browser.
-There is, unfortunately, no control over whether the new web page will appear in the same tab/window or if the browser will open a new one each time. - Basic Browser: Displays the URL content in a basic HTML viewer implemented within TOPCAT (see Appendix A.10.2.3).
-This is OK for basic HTML and images, but more complex or non-web-page content may not work.
-The same window is re-used every time the action is invoked.
+Attempts to open the URL in the default desktop web browser.
+There is, unfortunately, no control over whether the new web page will appear in the same tab/window or if the browser will open a new one each time, it's down to the browser itself.
+This option may or may not be available, depending on your java installation.

-A.10.1.12 Download URL
+A.10.1.14 Download URL